RakeshGowdaSN/verbal_skills_trainer/README.md

 │ │ ├── model_generation.py # Generates AI responses using OpenAI
-├── frontend/ # Contains the frontend interface built with Streamlit │ └── app.py # Main application file for the Streamlit frontend
+├── frontend/ # Contains the frontend interface built with Streamlit │ └── app.py # Main application file for the Streamlit frontend ├── requirements.txt # Lists the Python packages required to run the application ├── .gitignore # Specifies intentionally untracked files that Git should ignore

 ## Backend Setup